-This is an important lesson for one of these cases: assume the dispute will go to trial, and plan accordingly by making a detailed and consistent narrative of the requirements for one of these claims.
+This is an important lesson for one of these cases: assume the dispute will go to trial and plan accordingly by making a detailed and consistent narrative of one of these claims’ requirements.

 Lesson #2: Unexplained Use of Property Creates a Presumption of Adverse Use

-Smaland Beach Association reaffirms a long standing presumption for adverse possession: longstanding unexplained use of property creates a presumption that such use is adverse (non-permissive).
+Smaland Beach Association reaffirms a long-standing presumption for adverse possession: longstanding unexplained property use creates a presumption that such use is adverse (non-permissive).

-This presumption is highly important for a successful claim.
+This presumption is essential for a successful claim.
 Adverse use is a requirement for one of these claims, and this presumption helps a claimant make this required showing.
-After doing so, the party opposing such a claim has the burden to overcome this presumption, and show that such use was allowed.
+After doing so, the party opposing such a claim has the burden to overcome this presumption and show that such use was allowed.

 Lesson #3: All Necessary Parties Must Be Part of an Adverse Possession Case

-Finally, Smaland Beach Association is a reminder that, in an adverse possession case, any persons whose property may fall under such a claim must be part of the action.
+Finally, Smaland Beach Association is a reminder that any persons whose property may fall under such a claim must be part of the action in an adverse possession case.

 This isn’t that unique to an adverse possession case; in any civil action, a failure to join a necessary party can be grounds for dismissing a lawsuit.
 I suspect, however, that given the implications of adverse possession to property owners, this rule is even more strictly applied.